Skip to main content

 2

-• Meanwhile, cut white turnip, carrot and beetroot into small chunks. • Place veggies on lined oven tray.
+• Meanwhile, cut white turnip, carrot and beetroot into small chunks. • Place veggies on a lined oven tray.
 Drizzle with olive oil and season with salt.
 Toss to coat. • Spread out evenly, then roast until tender, 20-25 minutes. • In the last 5 minutes of cook time, add flaked almonds to the tray to toast.
 Allow to cool slightly.

 TIP: Beetroot stays firm when cooked.
 It's done when you can pierce it with a fork.